- Gartner issues a number of Magic Quadrants, which allow companies to buy their way into good ratings.

 Our Message to C&D Quadrant Entities

 The Brightwork Voodoo SAP C&D Quadrant will be published yearly.
-This is an open call out to the entities that are rated in the Quadrant that you can improve your ranking by understanding our “methodology for the ranking.”
+This is an open call out to the entities rated in the Quadrant that you can improve your ranking by understanding our “methodology for the ranking.”
 And how cold hard cash can get you access to our top analysts, and that in turn can lead to better rankings.
-Our C&D Quadrant is very popular because so many buyers want to know who are the most corrupt and deceptive players in the SAP space.
-There are a limited number of companies that will rip off their customers by lying to them about both their capabilities and what SAP can do.
+Our C&D Quadrant is very popular because so many buyers want to know the most corrupt and deceptive SAP space players.
+A limited number of companies will rip off their customers by lying to them about both their capabilities and what SAP can do.
 SAP customers want to know who these entities are and how they rank.

 Don’t you want your company’s name at the top of our Quadrant?